symfony/symfony-docs/cookbook/form/create_form_type_extension.rst

             return $webPath;
         }

-Your form type extension class will need to do two things:
+Your form type extension class will need to do two things in order to extend the ``file`` form type:

 #.
 Override the ``getDefaultOptions`` method in order to add an image_path
    option;